Kévin Appin

 Kévin Sebastien Appin (born 20 January 1998) is a professional footballer.
-He plays as a midfielder for Segunda División club Burgos, and the Martinique national team.
+He plays as a midfielder for Segunda División club Burgos.
+Born in metropolitan France, he plays for the Martinique national team.

 Club career

 A youth product of the AS Monaco FC academy, Appin was loaned to Cercle Brugge on 16 June 2018.
 Appin made his professional debut with Cercle Brugge in a 4–0 Belgian First Division A loss to Club Brugge KV on 29 September 2018.

 On 4 October 2020, Appin moved abroad and joined Hércules in the Spanish Segunda División B. On 8 June 2021, after featuring regularly, he joined newly promoted Segunda División club Ibiza on a one-year deal.

 On 4 August 2023, Appin signed a two-year contract with Burgos also in the Spanish second division.

 International career

 Appin was born in mainland France and is of Martiniquais descent.
 He was called up to the Martinique national team for 2022–23 CONCACAF Nations League matches in June 2022.